2013 Liga Indonesia Second Division

 The 2013 Liga Indonesia Second Division season is the eighteenth edition of Liga Indonesia Second Division since its establishment in 1995.
 This season is also the last season of this league before dissolved.
 The competition is managed by Badan Liga Sepakbola Amatir Indonesia (BLAI, Indonesia Amateur League Board).

-Persinab Nabire is the last season champion version BLAI and Nusa Ina FC for LPIS version.
+Persinab Nabire is the last season champion version BLAI and Nusaina for LPIS version.

 The competition starts on 28 September 2013 and finish on 15 December 2013.

 Format

 As with previous seasons, the competition system used in the Second Division this season is a home tournament with a round robin format.
 League is divided into three groups stage and knock-out round.
 In the first stage of the club is divided into 12 groups, group winner and runner-up advances to second stage.
 While the second stage is divided into four groups of six, the winner and runner-up of each group advances to third stage and also promotion to 2014 First Division season.
 In the third round the eight teams that qualify from the second round were divided into two groups of four, while the knockout consist of semi-finals and finals as well as the third place playoff.